Badging and Certification with Learn Chef

 - Badging – providing learners with a way to demonstrate their Chef skills and share their accomplishments on professional networks such as LinkedIn.

-- In-browser Hands-on labs. (via Appsembler Virtual Labs).
+- In-browser virtual IT labs. (via Appsembler Virtual Labs).
 These are guided experiences that provide learners with a way to apply their knowledge without having to install a local version of the Chef software.